mikitomi21/Camera_Detecions/README.md

 # Face_Detecions

-Create a program which using your computer camera detect a human face.
+Create a program using computer camera to detect a human face.

 # Results
 ### Green Color -> Human Face<br>